Superbia (musical): Superbia version 2 (1988–1991)

+Act 1

 The theater's curtains pull away to reveal a glossy stage and projections of stars and planets on a rear scrim ("Fanfare for the Bottom Line").

 In the Outland, Josh's family watch the MT with Josh's MBA-assigned mate Elizabeth.
-A special announcement plays from rock star Mick Knife, who declares to the people of Earth that everything is fine, war is over, and the only thing people need to do is plug into their power sockets or grab the wires in their MTs and get high ("Let's All Sing").
+A special rerun of the very first Superbian broadcast plays featuring rock star Mick Knife, who declares to the people of Earth that everything is fine, war is over, and the only thing people need to do is plug into their power sockets or grab the wires in their MTs and get high ("Let's All Sing").
 As Josh enters from exploring a forbidden zone, the MT announces humanity will enter its next stage where the Ins and Outs are "The Victims."
-Recognizing what is planned, Josh decides to spend his last 35 hours partying in Incity ("Too Cold To Care").
+Recognizing what is planned, Josh decides to spend his last 35 hours partying in InCity ("Too Cold To Care").
 Elizabeth chases him down but he rejects her, giving her a rose and a passionate kiss as a parting gift.

-On the Incity shuttle, Josh meets Studd Starr and his droid Chip, who tells Josh how to sneak past Incity's bouncer.
+On the InCity shuttle, Josh meets Studd Starr and his droid Chip, who tells Josh how to sneak past InCity's bouncer.
 Elizabeth has an emotional awakening and decides to follow Josh ("Uncomfortable").
 Studd tells of Josh's arrival to the MBA, who is preparing an advert about humanity's upcoming "Delimbination".
 Chip's advice turns out to be false, but Josh is led in by a mysterious In named Roi ("Face Value").
 As Elizabeth leaves Outland, she is torn between her life of safety and the world of emotions she had overlooked in favor of the MT ("Pale Blue Square").

-Roi gets Josh to plug in as they arrive ("Incity"), and they run into Studd and Chip.
+Roi gets Josh to plug in as they arrive ("InCity"), and they run into Studd and Chip.
 Elizabeth enters, but Josh brushes her off as Roi drags him away, leaving Elizabeth with Studd.
 In Outland, Josh's family watches as Josh and Roi having sex is broadcast on the MT ("Doin' it on the Air").
 Josh feels guilty over his actions the next morning, choosing to plug in to numb himself ("LCD Readout").
-The MT announces Josh and Roi's love scene has earned him a Face Award nominated.
+The MT announces Josh and Roi's love scene has earned him a Face Award nomination.
 Studd has also been nominated, but is unable to celebrate as Elizabeth has locked herself in the bathroom after refusing to join a threesome with him and Chip.
 Elizabeth writes Josh a note telling him to forget the previous night and try again.
 The MBA decides that Josh would make an ideal spokesman and first victim for the Delimbination.
 The MT announces the full list of nominees as everyone looks forward to the awards ("Sextet").